 The Pere Lachaise Cemetery owes its name to Père François de la Chaise (1624-1709), the confessor of King Louis XIV who resided in the Jesuit building who stood on the site of the chapel.

-The cemetery as we know it today would laid out by Alexandre-Théodore Brongniart and opened in 1804.
+Alexandre-Théodore Brongniart laid out the cemetery as we know it today which opened in 1804.

 In 1804, the Père Lachaise contained only 13 graves and in order to attract more funeral, the administrators organised the transfer of the remains of Jean de la Fontaine and Molière the same year.
 In 1817, the remains of Pierre Abélard and Héloïse d’Argenteuil were transferred to the Père Lachaise.
 It became popular to plan his or her own burial among famous people of Paris.

-The funerary chapel was built in 1823 by Étienne-Hippolyte Godde who designed the monumental entrance on Boulevard de Ménilmontant a few years later.
+Étienne-Hippolyte Godde designed the funerary chapel in 1823.
+He built the monumental entrance on Boulevard de Ménilmontant a few years later.

-The Neo-Byzantine columbarium and crematorium were designed in 1894 by Jean-Camille Formigé to hold the remains of the Parisian who had requested cremation.
+Jean-Camille Formigé designed the Neo-Byzantine columbarium and crematorium in 1894 to hold the remains of the Parisians who had requested cremation.

 To the south-east of the cemetery, the Communards’ Wall (Mur des Fédérés) is part of the troubled history of Paris.
 There, the last 147 insurgeants of the Paris Commune were shot on 28 May 1871.